YetAnotherRussian/Xiropht-Solo-Miner/README.md

 # Xiropht-Solo-Miner
 Official Xiropht Solo Miner, this is the first stable version.

+**Be carefull , we are currently in phase of test , all versions released and uploaded are compiled in debug mode for permit everyone to get informations of possible issues from log files until to release the main phase network.**

+**Once the main phase network is released, all next update will are in release mode for disable log file and debug mode.**

+**We suggest to compile the wallet in Release Mode for disable log files.**

 Windows:

 -> This miner require Netframework 4.6 and the Xiropht Connector All library: https://github.com/XIROPHT/Xiropht-Connector-All